CreitinGameplays/geminios/README.md

 # GeminiOS Documentation

-GeminiOS is a minimal, open-source, educational debian-like Linux-based Operating System built from scratch (made by Google Gemini 3, continued by Codex).
-It does not rely on existing distributions (like Debian or Arch) or build systems (like Buildroot).
+GeminiOS is a minimal, open-source, educational Debian-like Linux-based Operating System built from scratch (made by Google Gemini 3, continued by Codex).
+It does not rely on build systems (like Buildroot).

 Started with Google Gemini 3 Pro, let's see how far we can go with that.